Tips for Safe Downloading at Work

 - Avoid Unauthorized Software.
 If you find unauthorized or illegally copied versions of software on online file-sharing systems, they are likely infected with malware.
 The unauthorized software is usually not supported by developers and you could not get any kind of technical support if you had problems.
 Your business could also become liable for expensive lawsuits or copyright infringement, among other things.

 - Avoid Disabling Your Firewall.
 While it may happen that a legitimate file download needs you to disable your firewall, it is very rare and it opens you up to other hackers in the process.
 You want to keep this enabled at all times, even if the download link is legitimate.

 As always, you should trust your instincts but always be aware of the possibility of a hacker or fake link.
 You should get in the practice of asking permission before downloading anything on the device and only download things you are sure are safe.
-For more information about keeping your company information and devices safe in New England, be sure to contact Acapella Technologies via (603) 647-1784 or email@example.com.
+For more information about keeping your company information and devices safe in , be sure to contact Acapella Technologies via (603) 647-1784 or [email protected].